Key Takeaways

 What is Anessa Perfect UV Brush-on Powder, exactly?

 This is a loose powder sunscreen with a built-in brush, designed for quick application over makeup.
-It gives you SPF50+ PA++++ protection in theory, but more practically, it works as a lightweight setting powder that adds extra UV coverage during the day without requiring you to touch your foundation.
+It carries an SPF50+ PA++++ rating, though in practice it functions best as a lightweight setting powder that adds UV coverage during the day — not as a first-layer sunscreen applied from scratch.

-Anessa is a Shiseido sunscreen sub-brand from Japan, and the line is well known for high-quality UV formulations.
-The brush-on powder is one of their newer formats and is built around the specific challenge of reapplication — something most traditional sunscreens are not designed for once you are already wearing makeup.
+Anessa is a Shiseido sunscreen sub-brand from Japan, and the line is known for considered UV formulations.
+The brush-on powder format is built around a specific challenge: how do you reapply sunscreen once you are already wearing a full face of makeup?
+Most traditional formats cannot answer that cleanly.
+This one can.

 Is it meant to replace regular sunscreen?

-No, and this is where a lot of people misunderstand the product.
+No, and this framing matters.
 You still need a proper sunscreen applied as your base layer in the morning.
-This product works best as a top-up, not your main protection.
+This product works as a top-up, not your primary protection.

-Think of it like this: your morning sunscreen builds the foundation of your UV protection for the day.
-The brush-on powder is what you reach for at lunch or mid-afternoon to maintain that protection without having to strip your makeup and start over.
-If your morning routine includes sunscreen but you find reapplying impossible once your base is on, this is the product that solves that problem.
+Think of it this way: your morning sunscreen builds the foundation of your UV protection for the day.
+The brush-on powder is what you reach for at lunch or mid-afternoon to maintain that protection without stripping your makeup and starting over.
+If you wear foundation daily and find SPF reapplication impossible once your base is set, this is the product that solves that problem.

-For a full picture of how SPF fits into daily makeup wear, my makeup for oily skin guide covers that step in more detail.
+For a full picture of how SPF fits into a daily makeup routine, my makeup for oily skin guide covers that step in more detail.

 How much real UV protection do powder sunscreens actually provide?